• Skip to primary navigation

 All the secrets to baking the best rolls

-Now comes the tip that changes everything: steam.
+Here’s my game-changing tip: steam.
 You need to create steam in your oven for these sandwich rolls to become crusty.
 See that beautiful crust down there?
 Steam magic.

 Start by preheating your oven to its maximum temperature.
-Preheat it with an empty baking pan on the bottom rack, you’ll fill it with water just before baking your rolls.
+Preheat it with an empty baking pan on the bottom rack.
+You’ll fill it with water just before baking your rolls.
 Preheat your oven for about 30 minutes before starting.

 • basket full of bread, close up on a golden brown crust